It’s all about whānau

 Please don’t hesitate to contact us for enquires around what we do.

-We have an amazing growing team here at Uruuruwhenua Health who bring all different skills to help guide you.
+We have a team here at Uruuruwhenua Hauora who bring all different skills to help guide you.

 About us: